lucaob/RF-SET-Impedance-Matching/README.md

 RF-SET Impedance Matching

-In this project is the implementation of a Python class to design the impedace matching network to match the high impedance of a RF-SET with the low impedance of a conventional transmission line (typically 50 ohm).
+This project is the implementation of a Python class to design the impedace matching network to match the high impedance of a RF-SET with the low impedance of a conventional transmission line (typically 50 ohm).

 The class is implemented accordingo to:
 C. Altimiras, O. Parlavecchio, P. Joyez, D. Vion, P. Roche, D. Esteve and F. Portier